-Leica Summicron 50mm Review & Photos
+Leica Summicron 50mm Review, Photos & YouTube

-A short Leica Summicron 50mm review (v5 version*) + lots of sample photos/ portraits
+A short Leica Summicron 50mm review (v5 version*) + lots of sample photos/ portraits + YouTube review comparing the modern Summicron to the DR lens.

 Leica Summicron 50mm Portraits